Acertig/kitsune/README.md

 To be done:

-- Some refactoring: names, structure, everything.
+- Some refactoring: names, structure, everything
 - Comment retrieving
 - Downloading
 - Further search filtering options